Are recent immigrants a "ticking time bomb" for British public finances?

 Overall Wages

-I calculate the average employed main applicant’s annualized salary at £37,168.
-Since not all of main applicants are required to be in work, the average income is slightly lower, at £34,376.4
+I calculate the average employed main applicant’s annualized salary at £37,168.7 Since not all main applicants are required to be in work, the average income is slightly lower, at £34,376.8

-Still, this is higher than the average UK worker (£31,891), let alone the average person in the UK (when one corrects for labor force non-participation).
+Still, this is higher than the median UK worker (£31,891), let alone the median person in the UK (when one corrects for labor force non-participation).
 Given that the British state doesn’t have to pay to educate migrants, this is clearly an excellent fiscal deal.

-My calculation isn’t perfect; the Home Office provides data on only one kind of “other main applicant”, so I’ve applied that income average to the whole category.
+My calculation isn’t perfect; the Home Office provides data on only one kind of “other main applicant”, so I’ve applied that income mean to the whole category.

-Still, even if we set the average wage for “other main applicants” to £0, the overall main applicant average would be above the average wage for the British born, solely on the strength of skilled worker incomes.
-The average skilled worker makes more than twice the average British citizen does.
+Still, even if we set the median wage for “other main applicants” to £0, the overall main applicant average would be above the average wage for the British-born, solely on the strength of skilled worker incomes.
+The median skilled worker makes more than twice what the median British citizen does.

 Wait a second - a ton of these people don’t have any income.

-Probably not, no. Most types of main applicant require a job offer in order to move, so one cannot enter without a job.
-Quitting your job and living on welfare isn’t much of an option either, because 1) once you quit your job, you have 60 days to leave the country, 2) you and your family aren’t permitted to access most types of assistance.6
+Most types of main applicant require a job offer in order to move, so one cannot enter without a job.
+Quitting your job and living on welfare isn’t much of an option either, because 1) once you quit your job, you have 60 days to leave the country, 2) you and your family aren’t permitted to access most types of assistance.11

 As anyone who lives in the UK will tell you, it is an expensive place to live.
 It is unlikely that many people have moved to the UK, with a job in hand, then quit that job, ignored the requirement to leave and decided to become an illegal immigrant instead.